Aesthetics by Dr Rachel

 Ice Pick Scars

-Ice pick scars are usually less than 2 mm wide, but their depth makes them among the most challenging acne scars to treat.
-They are more common in areas of the face where the skin is thinner, such as the forehead and upper cheeks and tend to respond best to treatments that work deeper within the skin, rather than surface-level resurfacing alone.
-Ice pick scars are one of the more challenging types of acne scar to treat.
+They are often seen in areas where the skin is thinner, such as the forehead and upper cheeks, and tend to respond best to treatments that work deeper within the skin rather than surface resurfacing alone.

 Boxcar Scars